skinkade/genint2prog/book-src/ch02-01-functions.md

 {{#include klipse-pretext.html}}

-We've seen operators for addition, subtraction, multiplication, and division.
+We've seen functions for addition, subtraction, multiplication, and division.
-We're far from limited to those, though.
+We're far from limited to those, though!
-Clojure has hundreds of operators built-in.
-Let's talk about how a lot of those operators are defined.

-For the moment, we're going to say that a **function** is an operation which takes some input data and returns some output data.
+Not only does Clojure have hundreds of functions built-in, we can define our own functions to use!

-To **de**fine a **f**u**n**ction, we use the `defn` operator.
+To **de**fine a **f**u**n**ction, we use `defn`.
 The form for this looks like:

 ```clojure